defencedigital/moduk-service-manual/src/user-research/save-and-store-user-research-data.md

 ## Keep your promises to participants

-On consent forms used in Defence, we promise user research participants that we will:
+On  forms used in Defence, we promise user research participants that we will:

 - store any notes, transcripts and videos securely
 - only share quotes and video clips with their consent